New Hampshire Surety Bond Overview

-License and permit bonds (also known as license bonds or commercial bonds) are one of the most common ways of regulating different businesses.
+License and permit bonds (also known as commercial bonds) are one of the most common ways of regulating different businesses.
 When you apply for your business license in New Hampshire, you may be required to post a license bond to ensure your business is compliant with state laws and regulations.
-The license bond will also offer protection to your customers against fraudulent business practices.
+The license bond will also offer protection to your customers and the state against fraudulent business practices.
 A customer who feels they have been treated unfairly can launch a bond claim and demand compensation.

-Some of the most commonly required license bonds in the state are New Hampshire auto dealer bonds, auctioneer bonds and real estate broker bonds.
-All freight brokers need to post a freight broker bond regardless of their state of operation.
+Some of the most commonly required license bonds in the state are auto dealer bonds, auctioneer bonds and real estate broker bonds.
+All freight brokers also need to post a freight broker bond, regardless of their state of operation.

-Bid bonds are one type of construction bonds, which a contractor needs to procure when bidding on a project, guarantee they will accept the project for the bidded price, if they are awarded the contract.
+Bid bonds are a type of construction bonds, which a contractor needs to procure when bidding on a project.
+These bonds guarantee that the contractor will accept the project for the price that won the bidding, if they are awarded the contract.
 Performance and payment bonds, on the other hand, protect the project in case of contractor default.
-Subcontractors, laborers, and suppliers are also protected under that bond.
+Subcontractors, laborers, and suppliers are also protected under the latter bond.

 Court bonds are relatively less-frequently required.
 There are two main types of court bonds:

 - Appeal bonds, or supersedeas bonds, if you want to appeal a court judgment in front of a higher instance.